autoatml/autoplex/docs/user/rss/flow/quick_start/start.md

 # Quick start

-The `RssMaker` module in `autoplex` is the core interface for creating ML-RSS potential models from scratch.
+The `RssMaker` class in `autoplex` is the core interface for creating ML-RSS potential models from scratch.
 It accepts customizable parameters that control key aspects of the RSS process, including:

 - **Randomized structure generation**
   Generate diverse initial structures for broader configurational space exploration.